Learn how to make snowflake printed tea towels using fabric paint and silkscreens. A fun and easy craft idea you can keep or give away!

 For the design, I selected a collection of Martha Stewart snowflake silkscreens, as well as a light blue-green paint (cloud) and a dark grey colour (arrowhead).

-Make sure you put the tape slightly under the silkscreen and not over because the screen is delicate and may tear when you take the tape off (I learned this the hard way).
+Tip: Put the tape slightly under the silkscreen and not over because the screen is delicate and may tear when you take the tape off (I learned this the hard way).

 Next, I mixed one part fabric medium to two parts paint and applied a generous amount on one side of the silkscreen.
 Using the squeegee, I pulled the paint across the silkscreen, making sure to cover the open pattern.
 I used the squeegee to take off any excess.

 After pulling off the screen, I was left with a large grey snowflake and repeated the procedure with a smaller silkscreen and the cloud paint.
-Make sure you rinse the paint off each silkscreen immediately after using so the paint doesn’t set.

 After applying two snowflakes to each tea towel, I decided to add one more in a robin’s egg colour I had in my craft stash.
 After allowing the paint to dry for 24 hours, I covered the snowflakes with a cotton cloth and set the colour with my iron on the wool setting for about 30 seconds on each section.